desaintflorent/tailwindcss-padding-safe/README.md

     },
 },
 variants: {
-  paddingSafe: [ 'responsive' ],
+  marginSafe: [ 'responsive' ],
 },
 ```

-`theme.paddingSafe.padding` is optional and it defaults to theme.padding
+`theme.marginSafe.margin` is optional and it defaults to theme.margin
-`theme.paddingSafe.suffix` is optional and it defaults to "safe"
+`theme.marginSafe.suffix` is optional and it defaults to "safe"
-`theme.paddingSafe.onlySupportsRules` is optional and it defaults to false
+`theme.marginSafe.onlySupportsRules` is optional and it defaults to false
-`variants.paddingSafe` is optional and it defaults to variants.padding
+`variants.marginSafe` is optional and it defaults to variants.margin

 Use it in your html like this :